dostuffthatmatters/pygame-jump-n-run/README.md

 *Hence, I did not use many libraries besides `pygame` itself and did not use advanced concepts like inheritance or polymorphism.*

-I will not continue working on this game and v7 can be ignored.
+*Since the study program, I built this example for has been discontinued, I will not continue to work on it and v7 can be ignored.*